1992 New York Mets season: Major acquisitions

 The Mets' front office went to work trying to rebuild their squad that was only three years removed from their last playoff appearance.
 Their biggest acquisition was Pittsburgh Pirates outfielder Bobby Bonilla, who signed a five-year contract for just over $29 million that was one of the largest in league history at the time.

-The Mets also made it a point to get a top starting pitcher that would complement Dwight Gooden and David Cone at the front of the rotation, deciding to part ways with former Cy Young Award winner and 1991 National League All-Star Frank Viola after he lost ten of his last twelve decisions and finished with a 13-15 record.
-The pitcher they decided on was the two-time former Cy Young winner Bret Saberhagen, who had spent his entire career to this point as a member of the Kansas City Royals.
-A former All-Star and world champion, Saberhagen posted a 13-8 record and a 3.07 ERA for the 1991 season, and was one of seven pitchers that year to throw a no-hitter.
+The Mets also made it a priority to acquire a top starting pitcher who could complement Dwight Gooden and David Cone at the front of the rotation.
+After going to great lengths to acquire him in 1989, Frank Viola had largely filled that role.
+Viola had entered 1991 coming off a 20-win season and had made his third All-Star team.
+However, his performance declined after that, and he finished with only two wins in his final twelve decisions after starting 11-5.
+The Mets did not renew his contract, and Viola left for Boston.

+The Mets eventually settled on Kansas City Royals ace Bret Saberhagen, whom they acquired in a December 1991 trade. former All-Star and world champion, Saberhagen posted a 13–8 record and a 3.07 ERA for the 1991 season, and was one of seven pitchers that year to throw a no-hitter.
 The price the Mets paid to acquire Saberhagen, however, was fairly steep as they were forced to give up two of their more productive offensive pieces.
-One of those players was their former top prospect, Gregg Jefferies; although he had not realized his full potential to this point in his career, Jefferies had managed to lead the Mets in batting average in 1991.
+One of those players was their former top prospect, second baseman Gregg Jefferies; although he had not realized his full potential to this point in his career, Jefferies had managed to lead the Mets in batting average in 1991.
 The other was veteran outfielder Kevin McReynolds, who had been a consistent middle-of-the-lineup bat; he finished second on the Mets in hits, doubles, home runs, and RBI in 1991 and, although his batting average was not particularly high, finished tied with Howard Johnson for second in batting average.

 The Mets' acquisitions were rounded out by a pair of veterans.
 Second baseman Willie Randolph, who had spent 1991 with the Milwaukee Brewers, was brought in to replace Jefferies and had finished among the American League leaders in batting average the year before.
 To add some power to the lineup, the Mets also brought in Eddie Murray, who had been playing first base for the Los Angeles Dodgers.

 Returning players

 Although the Mets lost their leading hitter when they acquired Saberhagen, they were returning the defending National League leader in home runs and runs batted in with utility man Howard Johnson.
-The pitching staff would be led by ace Dwight Gooden, coming off a 13-7 campaign, and #2 starter David Cone, who had led the league in strikeouts en route to a 14-14 season which he finished with a one-hit, nineteen-strikeout performance against the Philadelphia Phillies; his strikeout total for the game tied the then-National League record.
+The pitching staff would be led by ace Dwight Gooden, coming off a 13–7 campaign, and #2 starter David Cone, who had led the league in strikeouts en route to a 14–14 season which he finished with a one-hit, nineteen-strikeout performance against the Philadelphia Phillies; his strikeout total for the game tied the then-National League record.